Applying for a Job With Less Experience Than Is Required

 Whether you stand a chance applying for a job you don't have enough experience for depends mostly on the discrepancy in years and how relevant your previous experience is to the position.

-Some job postings treat years of experience as a hard cut off and won't even take a second look at applicants that don't make the cut.
+Some job postings treat years of experience as a hard cut off and hiring managers won't even take a second look at applicants that don't make the cut.
 Other postings treat the listed years of experience required as a general guideline for who should apply and then the salary of the selected candidate is determined by their years of experience.

 When the experience you do have is highly relevant, how do you get hiring managers and human resources to see past your inexperience?
 You do this by emphasizing the hard skills you've gained and showing specific examples of what you have accomplished with them.
 This will alleviate their worries that you don't have a proven track record or haven't learned the early career lessons yet.